-Cities in India and South Asia are spiralling.
+Cities in the global south are spiraling.
 Our climate is changing, making cities more prone to extreme rain events and floods while water scarcity and pollution continue to grow.
-Ground water, lakes and rivers in India are exhaustively overdrawn (a CSE study showing ground water sources 48% of urban water supply in India), yet no city in the country has adequate water supply.
+Ground water, lakes and rivers are exhaustively overdrawn.
+For example, a CSE study showed that 48% of urban water supply in India is met by ground water resources yet no city in the country has adequate water supply.
 Fresh water sources are reducing due to rapid urban expansion.
 Cities encroach and pollute them as wastewater is disposed into water bodies untreated.
-Central Pollution Control Board indicates that 43,117 MLD(million litres per day) of untreated sewage flows into rivers across India (CPCB, 2015).Additionally, 351 river stretches across the country are polluted due to discharge of both municipal and industrial waste water over the years (CPCB, 2018).

-The course will provide a holistic perspective on today’s waterscenario and emphasize the need to move towards a water secure future.
-It will help practitioners and decision makers with various other commitments to improve their subject-knowledgeonlinein their own time, using a highly supportive and interactive learning platform.
+The course will provide a holistic perspective on today’s urban water scenario and emphasize the need to move towards a water secure future.
+It will help practitioners and decision makers with various other commitments improve their subject-knowledge in their own time, using a highly supportive and interactive learning platform.

 - Identify gaps in water provision, access and governance